 Phil Vickery's borlotti bean bake

-This cheesy borlotti bean, chilli and pine nut bake goes well with gluten-free pasta for a tasty dinner that's wheat-free.
+This cheesy borlotti bean, chilli and pine nut bake also goes well with gluten-free pasta for a tasty dinner that's wheat-free.

 Ingredients

-• 200g glutenfree pasta shapes
+• 200g gluten-free pasta shapes

 • 2tbsp olive oil